What is Prepaid Interest Charged By a Mortgage Company?

 An exception to this is if your current loan is FHA, because FHA does not prorate interest daily.
 Check out this article on Zillow to learn more about FHA loans.
 Your payoff balance will include the interest through the close of the month, therefore with FHA loans, it’s beneficial to close your refinance at the end of the month to avoid paying interest on both of your loans at the same exact time.

 During a refinance interest will also be charged by the former bank.
 Normally 30 days of interest is charged, above the principal balance of the loan, at the time the bank issues a payoff amount.
 This amount will need to be paid forward and you will receive a reimbursement that will be issued for the balance within 30 days.

 If you choose to close early in the month, you can receive an interest credit and pay no pre paid interest for that month.
 Although, your payments will not skip a month and your first payment will be due on the first day of the next month.

 Prepaid interest must be disclosed on the Good Faith Estimate along with the other closing expenses.
 The amount listed on the Good Faith Estimate will correspond with the estimated closing date noted.
 For a more detailed explanation of the Good Faith Estimate, check out this article by the Consumer Financial Protection Bureau.

 The amount of prepaid interest that you’ll pay at closing will be determined in relation to the actual closing date.
 Even though you will pay prepaid interest at the time of the closing of your new loan, you’ll more than likely skip one month’s mortgage payment too.

-At Lenda, our refinancing process is a little different.
+At Reali, our refinancing process is a little different.
 We offer our clients a simplified and streamlined process: no telemarketers, no paperwork, and no hassles (really!).
-We allow you to complete the entire mortgage refinance process online, without all of the stress and hassle.
+Get your free rate quote online in seconds.